Roiwa/template_embedded/README.md

 The external folder will hold any external code (which does not run inside the MCU) needed for the project.
 For example, a GUI made in Python which receives the information from the MCU.
 The best way to use this folder is to use a **git submodule** to update this code independently from the rest.

 ## src Folder
 This folder contains all the source files, implementation and headers files.
-Inside it has different folders depending on their purpose
+Inside it has different folders depending on their purpose.

 ### app Folder
 The app folder holds all source files of the app layer.
-The app layer means the main functionality of your embedded system, such as driving a drone
+The app layer means the main functionality of your embedded system, such as driving a drone.

 ### common Folder
-The common folder should have all files shared by the app and drivers folder
+The common folder should have all files shared by the app and drivers folder.

 ### drivers Folder
 The driver folder holds all source files of the driver layer.
-This files are those that control electronics which the MCU interacts with and also its peripherals (IOs, timers, interrupts, etc.)
+This files are those that control electronics which the MCU interacts with and also its peripherals (IOs, timers, interrupts, etc.).

 ### test Folder
 This folder should have the test files of the project, such as unit tests.

 ### main.c
-It will hold the main program of your embedded system
+It will hold the main program of your embedded system.

 ## tools Folder
+The tools folder will have all the scripts that help you to develop the project, such as a debugger.

+## .gitignore
+This file indicates to git which are the files of the project that must ignore.

 ## Makefile
 This file allows to compile the whole project without writing by hand all the dependencies of files in the project, only typing "make" in the command line.